 Carrying hand sanitizer with you while you're on the go is a great way to keep germs at bay, but we all know how dry it can make your hands feel.
 With cooler weather right around the corner, our hands are already starting to feel a bit parched, so Shop TODAY was curious to know: How do you keep your hands clean and hydrated at the same time?

 So we sought the help of dermatologists and medical experts to find out what ingredients our hand sanitizers should include if we want to avoid dry, cracked skin.
-Here are 10 you'll want to get your hands on this fall.
+Here are 12 safe options you'll want to get your hands on this fall.

 In order to be effective, hand sanitizers need to contain one very important ingredient.
 "The first thing a consumer should be looking for is the percentage of alcohol in the range of 60-85%.
 Ethanol is more effective than isopropyl alcohol against viruses, it's less toxic and you’ll notice it has less of an odor," said Dr. Michael Frankel, a family doctor based in Vancouver, BC.